DSST / Business Ethics and Society

 2. Something that looks good on the website

-3. Sets out what the Company believes in
+3. Sets out what the Company believes in AND commits the Company to certain practices including ethical practices

-4. Sets out what the Company believes in AND commits the Company to certain practices including ethical practices
+4. Commits the Company to certain practices including ethical practices

 Explanation: A good statement should both state the Company's position and make specific commitments.